 Engines must be capable of running a heat of minimum 7 minutes on one tank of 150cc fuel to avoid excessive tuning.
-Exhaust port height max opening to be determined in the future.

-Approved / registrated or homologated 3 chamber mufflers according to the EFRA list, including INS box list.
+Approved / registrated or homologated 3 chamber mufflers according to the EFRA list, including INS box list .
 It is not allowed to use some kind of trumpet to direct the exhaust fumes outside for muffler outlet pipe, they make too much noise.
 Using a rubber stinger on the outlet pipe is OK, as long as the noise is not higher.
-Definition of Trumpet in this instance: Any addition to the pipe or body that increases the DB level, as determined by race management.
+Definition of Trumpet in this instance: Any addition to the pipe or body that increases the DB levels, as determined by race management.
+Bodyshell mounted exhaust deflectors with the sole aim of preventing exhaust byproducts (ie oil) to remain inside the body shell or impact the rear tyres are permitted so long as these are mounted in such a way as not to be seen as adding significant weight to an underweight body shell and should only be mounted with plastic hardware or glue.
+These must be made from flexible lexan type materials only - rigid/hard materials such as 3D printed deflectors are not allowed.